twolfson/nightlife/cities/california_san-francisco.md

 - Not crowded
 - Every sunday there is an 18+ kandi kid rave
   - https://www.facebook.com/SunsetArcadeSF

-## The Great Northern
-- 2 floors
-    - Ground floor
-        - Huge room with 1 medium, 1 small, and 1 large dancefloor
-    - Upstairs
-        - Small room, all dancefloor
-- Went on a Saturday (2017/10/07, Dusty Rhino Afterburn)
-    - $15 cover advance
-    - Arrived at 10:30
-    - No line
-    - Downstairs
-        - From 10:30 to 11:30, dancefloor was half-full, easy to dance
-        - From 11:30 to 2:00, dancefloor was crowded, hard to dance
-    - Upstairs
-        - Closed until 11:00
-        - From 11:30 to 1:30, 3/4 full and super warm
-    - Left at 2:10 due to low energy/poor preparation
-    - At 2:10, there was an aerialist performing in the cube
-- Has a water tap at end of downstairs small bar
-- Had a tray-based snack vendor in smoking area
-- $12 for Hangar One and sprite
-- $9 for well rum and coke
-- $3 coat check
-- Visuals are:
-    - Downstairs
-        - Dreamscape archway/landscape projection on rear walls.
-Not specific to DJ but to venue
-        - Faux tree on 1 column
-        - Faux stained glass above bar
-        - Thin LED strips in chevron pattern on ceiling but used them for twinkling star effects
-        - Had aerial rings and cubes spread out in venue
-    - Upstairs
-        - Nothing noteworthy

 ## Thee Parkside
 - Bar